richtabor/MerlinWP/README.md

 require_once get_parent_theme_file_path( '/inc/merlin-config.php' );
 ```

-> Note: In the example above, the `/merlin/` directory and the `merlin-config.php` file are both placed within the theme's `/inc/` directory location.
+In the example above, the `/merlin/` directory and the `merlin-config.php` file are both placed within the theme's `/inc/` directory location.
+Also, if you have TGMPA included within your theme, ensure Merlin WP is included after it.
->

-If you have TGMPA included within your theme, please ensure Merlin WP is included after it.

 ### 2. Configure Merlin WP